Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Related Work

 \section{Related Work}

-While the setting typically differs from ours, there has been prior work on detecting changes in satellite imagery.
-Using a new satellite which provides imagery at multiple angles, \citet{huang2020automatic} are able to extract information about building height and use such information to detect building expansion. \citet{malpica2013change} use support vector machines on a combination of satellite imagery and Lidar to detect changes. \citet{chen2019changenet} use generative adversarial networks to identify pixel-wise differences in pairs of images. \citet{leichtle2017unsupervised} apply PCA and $k$-means clustering to high resolution imagery (50cm/pixel).
-Synthetic aperture radar (SAR) has also been a common approach to detecting urban expansion (e.g.,~\citep{ban2017eo4urban, del2008monitoring, gamba2006change, ban2012multitemporal, marin2014building}).
-There has also been work on detecting change in heteregenous types of imagery (e.g., one SAR and one optical) \citep{liu2017change, luppino2017clustering}.

-Most of the above work focuses on changes in a few satellite images---two or three instead of dozens or hundreds.
+For general change detection techniques on lower-cadence imagery, we refer the reader to the surveys of \citet{zhu2017change} and \citet{namoano2019online}.
 Previous work focusing on longer time series is typically concerned with larger scale changes than the addition of buildings, e.g., urban expansion~\citep{wan2019mapping}, changing land cover~\citep{zhu2014continuous}, forest disturbance~\citep{kennedy2010detecting, huang2010automated}, or vegetation~\citep{verbesselt2010phenological, browning2017breaks}.
 A common approach for longer sequences of imagery is to reduce each image to a metric --- a vegetation or drought index for instance --- and apply more traditional changepoint detection techniques to the resulting time series.
-The Normalized Difference Vegetation index (\NDVI) is one popular metric, used for example by both \citet{wan2019mapping} to detect urban change in Landsat imagery, and by the Breaks for Additive Season Trend (\BFAST) algorithm~\citep{verbesselt2010detecting}. \NDVI is defined as

-where \textsc{nir} is the near-infrared band, and \textsc{red} the red (visible) band of the imagery. \NDVI gives a pixel-wise value (between -1 and 1) corresponding to the amount of greenery in the pixel, and can be reduced to a single value for the image by averaging.
-See Figure~\ref{fig:image_counts_and_ndvi}(b) for an example.
+The Normalized Difference Vegetation index (\NDVI) is one popular metric, used for example by both \citet{wan2019mapping} to detect urban change in Landsat imagery and by the Breaks for Additive Season Trend (\BFAST) algorithm~\citep{verbesselt2010detecting}.\footnote{\NDVI gives a pixel-wise value (between -1 and 1) corresponding to the amount of greenery in the pixel, and can be reduced to a single value for the image by averaging.} \cite{setiawan2016simple} proposes a median moving window and linear interpolation to reduce noise in the \NDVI time series. \cite{ye2021near} propose a state space model with a Kalman filter and take a time series approach to detect forest disturbance.